Steve Alten

-Steven Robert Alten (born August 21, 1959, Philadelphia, Pennsylvania) is an American science-fiction author.
+Steven Robert Alten (born August 21, 1959) is an American science-fiction author.
 He is best known for his Meg series of novels set around the fictitious survival of the megalodon, a giant, prehistoric shark.

 Biography

 Alten holds a bachelor's degree from the Pennsylvania State University, a master's in sports medicine from the University of Delaware, and a doctorate in sports administration from Temple University.
 Alten is the founder and director of Adopt-An-Author, a nationwide secondary-school free-reading program promoting works from six authors, including his own.